- Cancer Information

 - download the MedicineWise app from the App Store or Google Play onto your smartphone.
 You can scan the barcode on packaging to add a medicine to the app and set up alarms for taking the medicine.

 Family members, carers and friends sometimes have opinions about the pain relief you’re having.
-Your family members may feel anxious about your use of strong pain medicines.
-This may be because they are worried that you will become addicted (see Common questions about opioids).
+Your family members may feel anxious about you using pain medicines such as opioids.
+This may be because they are worried that you will become addicted.

-Let your family know how the experience of pain affects you emotionally, and that keeping the pain under control allows you to remain comfortable and enjoy your time with them.
-You may want to ask your treatment team if they can explain to your family and carers why a particular medicine has been recommended for you.
+Let your family know how pain affects what you can do and how you feel, and that keeping the pain under control allows you to remain comfortable and enjoy your time with them.
+You may want to ask your health care team if they can explain to your family and carers why a particular medicine has been recommended for you.

 View the Cancer Council NSW editorial policy.